 - Degeneration of the big toe joint

-- Neuromuscular disorders
+- Neuromuscular or structural disorders